ociviol/cbzManager/README.md

 You will also need my repository of utils to be able to compile it. https://github.com/ociviol/Utils

-Precompiled binaries available for Linux (x64) and Mac OsX.
+Precompiled binaries available for Windows, Linux (x64) and Mac OsX.

 	Mac : Just copy the Application in your application folder Linux : read the README file (I hope all works well)